AlexeyKhristov/socket.io-client-cookie/README.md

-# socket.io-client-cookie
+# socket.io-client-cookies-headers

 Send cookies from nodejs in the socket.io-client (Monkeypatch)

 ## What?

-SocketIO use a javascript implementation of xmlhttprequest (github.com/driverdan/node-XMLHttpRequest) which does not allow settings cookies due to the specification (http://www.w3.org/TR/XMLHttpRequest/) so this is monkey patch to set cookies in the xmlhttprequest lib used by socket io (`./node_modules/socket.io-client/node_modules/engine.io-client/node_modules/xmlhttprequest`)
+SocketIO use a javascript implementation of xmlhttprequest (`github.com/driverdan/node-XMLHttpRequest`) which does not allow settings cookies due to the specification (http://www.w3.org/TR/XMLHttpRequest/) so this is monkey patch to set cookies and headers in the xmlhttprequest lib used by socket io (`./node_modules/socket.io-client/node_modules/engine.io-client/node_modules/xmlhttprequest`)

 Most of the info was taken from here: https://gist.github.com/jfromaniello/4087861